MicrosoftDocs/cpp-docs/docs/error-messages/tool-errors/linker-tools-error-lnk2005.md

   - "zh-tw"
 ---
 # Linker Tools Error LNK2005
-symbol already defined in object
+*symbol* already defined in object

-The given `symbol`, displayed in its decorated form, was multiply defined.
+The symbol *symbol*, displayed in its decorated form, was multiply defined.

 For more information, see the Knowledge Base articles: